Scientometrics and Network Science in the Chacko-Warnow Collaboration

 3. Developing new methods for understanding community structure in large networks (millions of nodes), including the detection of overlapping communities

-We gratefully acknowledge the support of the Insper-Illinois Partnership, Digital Science, Google, and the Grainger Foundation.
+We gratefully acknowledge the support of the US National Science Foundation (2402559), Insper-Illinois Partnership, Digital Science, Google, and the Grainger Foundation.

 PEOPLE